by Paul Fleischman

 despite contrasting pasts.

-One day, while in search of
+One day, while in search

 a new place to eat